 South Downs Way – 160 km

-The South Down Way trek takes walkers from Winchester (the first capital of England) to the coastal town of Eastbourne, with its astounding, effervescent white cliffs.
+The South Downs Way trek takes walkers from Winchester (the first capital of England) to the coastal town of Eastbourne, with its astounding, effervescent white cliffs.
 The entire route traverses the South Downs National Park, so if you’re a completionist, this might appeal.

 The South Downs Way is a great option if you don’t want something too challenging.
 It’s not as difficult as some others on this list, but still provides countless moments of incredible scenery.